Sung-Huan/ANNOgesic/docs/source/tutorial.rst

 Based on transcripts, genome annotation and coverage information, sRNAs can be detected.
 Moreover, we have TSSs and processing sites which can be used for detecting UTR-derived sRNAs as well.
 Now, we can get sRNAs by running subcommand ``srna``.
-Normally, we recommend that the user inputs fragmented libraries as well.
+Normally, we recommend that the user uses the libraries of RNA-Seq with transcript fragmented as well.
 Here, we only use TEX +/- for testing.

 For running ``srna``, we can apply several filters to improve the detection.
 These filters are ``tss``, ``sec_str``, ``blast_nr``, ``blast_srna``, ``promoter``, ``term``, ``sorf``.
 Normally, ``tss``, ``sec_str``, ``blast_nr``, ``blast_srna`` are recommended to be used.

 Please be aware, filters are strict.
-For examples, if your filters are included ``term``, only the sRNAs which are associated with terminators will be included in the list of best candidates.
+For examples, if your filters include ``term``, only the sRNAs which are associated with terminators will be included in the list of best candidates.
 If you want to include terminator information but do not use terminator as a filter, you can remove ``term`` in filters and still assign the path of terminator gff file.
 The results will include the sRNAs which are not associated with terminators, and terminator information can be shown and checked in the results as well.
+For details of the filters, please check the section :ref:`srna` in ANNOgesic subcommand.

-Before running ``srna``, we have to get sRNA database (we can use `BSRD <http://www.bac-srna.org/BSRD/index.jsp>`_) and `nr database <ftp://ftp.ncbi.nih.gov/blast/db/FASTA/>`_ (if you have not downloaded before).
+Before running ``srna``, we have to download sRNA database (we can use `BSRD <http://www.bac-srna.org/BSRD/index.jsp>`_) and `nr database <ftp://ftp.ncbi.nih.gov/blast/db/FASTA/>`_ (if you have not downloaded before).
 We can download fasta file of `BSRD <http://www.bac-srna.org/BSRD/index.jsp>`_ from our `Git repository <https://github.com/Sung-Huan/ANNOgesic/tree/master/database>`_.